vanessangwl/van/README.md

 We could exist without these traits, hypothetically.
 People could still organize in a hierarchical system, united by a goal, and not have a concept of "us."
 There would instead be a group of individuals and their objective, a collaboration.
 Nationalism can be productive or destructive.
 With some tweaks to our cognition, we could even have nationalism without it being a barrier to collaboration.
 Being proud of one's heritage does not preclude working with your neighbor.

-#### 3) Assess how compelling your argument is.
-(What is the most devastating counter-argument?
-What values would be lost, if this thing ceases to be?)
 - Humans are capable of living in large, complex social structures, but that comes at the cost of more restrictive rules, laws and norms to maintain a stable, cohesive group
 (e.g. samaritan laws).